TAP-lab/taplab-nix-config/README.md

 # Usage Guide

-- Most things should be set up after the installation, wifi currently needs to be set up manually but this is easy to do in KDE Plasma.
+- Most things should be set up after the installation, wifi can be set up by running `wifi` in terminal to pull the credentials from the local server, or by setting it up manually in KDE network settings.
 - In order to update the system, you can use the `updatenix` command in the terminal.
 This will update the system with the latest stable version of this configuration.
     - The `updatenix` command can be run with an argument to specify a branch, for example `updatenix testing` will switch the system to the `testing` branch.
     - `updatenix` always updates the system to the latest Nix version.